 As retail becomes more digital and competitive, brands rely on data to attract and satisfy their customers — and AI-driven data is a big player in making valid business decisions.
 AI will power inventory management to make more accurate forecasts on inventory and improve retailers’ ability to satisfy their customers both online and offline.
 This development will move the focus of customer satisfaction from increasing inventory to increasing product availability.

 Additionally, AI is taking the front role in retail.
 Accelerated by the pandemic, the use of big data and AI now goes beyond inventory management to influence customer engagement at the front desk.
-AI tools such as chatbots and AI-assistants help customers assess and buy products.
-With these advancements, AI tools are no longer the sole property of big brands.
-Small businesses now access and use these tools to serve their customers.
+AI tools, such as the following, can now help customers assess and buy products:

 4. Rise in M-Commerce and Voice Shopping